 Take 5 of the six courses listed below:

-- BA 701 Special Topics
+Special Topics

-- PM 620 Introduction to Project Management
+Introduction to Project Management

-- BA 642 Cross-Cultural Business Challenges
+Cross-Cultural Business Challenges

-- MG 730 Managerial Leadership
+Managerial Leadership

-- MG 785 International Organizational
+International Organizational Behavior

-- Behavior
+Evolution of Management Thought

-- MG 795 Evolution of Management Thought
+ntTotal 15.0

 Master of Business Administration - Marketing

 The Marketing M.B.A. prepares students for advancement in their careers to positions in marketing management.
 The program provides the strategic thinking, analytical tools, and tactical skills required by marketers to build strong brands, implement growth strategies, and direct the marketing planning efforts of an organization.
 Electives afford students the opportunity to develop a deeper understanding of areas of interest to them through practice-based learning.
 In particular, the major prepares students for positions in strategic marketing, new product development and innovation, social media marketing, services marketing, and sales management.